Appointments and Referrals

 - less than 48 hours notice – 50% of the full appointment fee

-For people claiming Medicare rebates, please note that Medicare only pays for the period of time that a person is present for a consultation with a Psychologist.
-It does not pay a psychologist for appointments which a person does not attend, or for the portion of the appointment where the person arrives late.
+For people claiming Medicare rebates, please note that Medicare only pays for the period of time that a person is present for an appointment with a Psychologist.
+It does not pay for appointments which a person does not attend, or for the portion of the appointment where the person arrives late.
 The cost of arriving late or cancelling without adequate notice, will therefore be incurred by you.

 Length of Appointment

-If you have ‘Extras’ private health insurance cover for psychology services, you would be entitled to a rebate through your health insurer for the consultations.
-You need to contact your health insurer to ascertain whether you have cover for psychology services, and the amount of rebate provided, as the rebates can vary across insurers.
-For further information about payment for private consultations, see payment options.
+If you have ‘Extras’ private health insurance cover for seeing a psychologist, you would be entitled to a rebate through your health insurer.
+You need to contact your health insurer to ascertain whether you have cover for seeing a psychologist, and the amount of rebate provided, as the rebates can vary across insurers.
+For further information about payment for private sessions, see payment options.

 Better Access to Mental Health Care – Medicare Program